-We have revised the main text to clarify that our model does say something new about language understanding beyond confirming existing theories that may seem obvious or intuitive.
+We have attempted to revise the main text to highlight the novel contributions, clarifications, and extensions contributed by the model presented in this paper (see introduction on page 1 and discussion on page 5).
+While significance is certainly a subjective judgment, we hope that the reviewer will be won over by these clearer statements of the value in this work!

 On less subjective matters: 1.
 I really didn't see how the model captures pragmatic halo.
 (That is to say, it didn't look to me like it did, but I might be missing something).
 According to the main text, Figure 1 apparently shows the pragmatic halo effect, but as far as I can tell, it doesn't - at most it shows an extremely small effect that is hardly visible on the graph at all.
 Looking at the "fuzzy" row (which I believe corresponds to the times that the model interpreted the utterance as "fuzzy"), it appears to me that for all the price pairs (e.g., 50/51, 100/101, etc) there is no difference between the probability assigned to the exact one and the probability assigned to the fuzzy one.
 Why would an exact utterance like 51 be equally likely to be interpreted by the model as fuzzy as an utterance like 50?
 Similarly, in the "exact" row the probability that the model interpreted it as "exact" if it was 51 is only very very slightly more than if it was 50 (this difference is hardly visible at all).
 This certainly doesn't seem to capture the effect very strongly.

-As described in our response to the editor’s comment (1), we have modified the presentation of Figure 1 to make our model predictions clearer and easier to interpret.
+Please see our response to the editor’s comment (1).
+We believe it is now clearer that (and how) the halo effect is captured by the model.

 [Relatedly, are the axes for the model in Figure 3b the same as for humans?
 If so I'm quite surprised given Figure 1, and I think I must be misinterpreting Figure 1.
 If not, then it really needs to show the model axes as well because otherwise it may be quite misleading about the magnitude of the predictions made by the model vis-a-vis the magnitude of the effect in humans.]

 The axes in Figure 3b are identical for the model and for humans.
-The magnitude of the predictions made by the model very closely aligns with the magnitude of the predictions made by humans.
+The magnitude of the predictions made by the model very closely aligns with the magnitude of the effect in human judgments.
 What may have been confusing in the presentation is that the axes in Figure 3b is the difference in probability between an exact interpretation and a fuzzy interpretation of an utterance, while the axis for Figure 1 is the absolute probability of exact and fuzzy interpretations.
 We have changed the axis label for Figure 3b to make this clearer.
 Also, note that the scales for Figure 3b are relatively small and fine-grained (0.04 ~ 0.10, 0.02 intervals), while the scales for Figure 1 are larger and more course-grained (0 ~ 0.8, 0.2 intervals).
-We have adjusted the scales for Figure 1 to be smaller and more fine-grained for exact and fuzzy interpretations, so that the magnitude in Figure 1 and Figure 3b may be visually more comparable.
+We have adjusted the scales for Figure 1, so that the magnitudes in Figure 1 and Figure 3b are visually more comparable.

 2. A key question I have reading this paper is how much of the model performance is due to the prior probabilities P_A and P_S.

 As described in our response to the editor’s comment (4), the prior probabilities P_A and P_S are indeed extremely important for the model’s performance.
-This is precisely because we believe the background knowledge captured by these prior probabilities are extremely important for people’s interpretations as well.
+This is appropriate because we believe the background knowledge captured by these prior probabilities is extremely important for the language understanding process.